Wikinaut/pinetradio/README.md

 - [x] `cronplay` (`autoplay`): a station-play-scheduler for autoplaying certain station/s at certain times similar to `cron`
 Example: switch from the currently played first station to a certain second (e.g. news) station every hour minutes 00…05 and then switch back to the first station.
 - [X] permanently show current network strength rssi (value in dB)
-- [x] "kitchen" timer function (a few set of preprogrammed countdown timers for green tea etc.)
+- [x] `kitchen timer` function (a set of preprogrammed countdown timers like 2'30" for green tea etc.) can be started by 2-key-press `YB`
 - [x] text-to-speech: informational messages with synthetic speech like station name, time and timer announcements
 - [x] controlling the onboard ACT LED for signalling purposes